24 October 2025

 Robotics: The Silent Revolution Is Roaring

 Away from the screen, robots are being transformed by AI.
-In 2025, modular robots that assemble lunar bases (see NASA ARMADAS), repair undersea pipelines, and operate with a precision no human can match (0.02mm) in autonomous surgery, are already a reality.
-Investment in robotics platform companies is surging (over $4.2 billion last year).
-Collaborative robots ‘cobots’ now work alongside humans in small business, adapt in real time to changing conditions, and can be programmed by non-experts.
+In 2025, modular robots that assemble lunar bases, repair undersea pipelines, and operate with precision no human can match in autonomous surgery, are already a reality.

 Key shifts:

-• The gap between human imagination and implementation collapses: models will create, test, and re-engineer entire software ecosystems in minutes, not months.
+• The gap between human imagination and implementation collapses

-• Traditional approaches (like SaaS compounding ARR) will be redefined, or replaced, by AI-native platforms and autonomous agents that iterate hundreds of times faster.
+• Traditional approaches will be redefined, or replaced, by AI-native platforms

-• Robotics will extend beyond the factory floor, radically re-shaping logistics, infrastructure, and even creative work.
+• Robotics will extend beyond the factory floor

-• The market will polarize: companies not embracing AGI and adaptive robotics risk obsolescence.
+• The market will polarize: companies not embracing AGI risk obsolescence

-• The rate of change is exponential, not incremental, meaning that “weird” is the only thing you can expect.
+• The rate of change is exponential, not incremental

-If last years progress felt rapid, this year is moving at lightspeed.
+If last year’s progress felt rapid, this year is moving at lightspeed.
 Problems that seem impossible today could be solved in weeks.
 But with this pace comes risk and responsibility.
-The same tools that supercharge progress could cause huge harm if not handled with care.

 Weird is just beginning.
 Let’s make sure we build it well.